 One of the UK's largest towns, Northampton is the county town of Northamptonshire.
 It lies approximately 67 miles (108 km) north-west of London and 50 miles (80 km) south-east of Birmingham.

 Northampton's links to the shoe and boot-making industry are well-known.
 Literally millions of pairs of boots were manufactured here for the soldiers of the first World War, and shoe-making was a mainstay of the town's prosperity for many years.
-Modern day Northampton has slowly moved away from the traditional industries, however, and employment prospects often lie in London, which is an easy commute of just over an hour to Euston station.
+Modern day Northampton has slowly moved away from the traditional industries and for many residents, employment opportunities lie in London, an easy commute of just over an hour away.
 The commute into Birmingham New Street station takes a similar amount of time.
 Northampton's local employers include Texas Instruments, Northampton University, Barclaycard, and Coca Cola.

-The mellow, limestone, Georgian buildings of Oundle give this historic market town its distinctive character.
+Mellow limestone, Georgian buildings in the High Street give the historic market town of Oundle its distinctive character.
 Popular with visitors and day-trippers Oundle plays host to many cultural events including an annual music festival and a literary festival.

 The town is blessed with a range of independent shops, tea rooms, pubs and restaurants.
-The river Nene winds through the surrounding countryside providing water-borne leisure opportunities, and a home for wild fowl and other wildlife.
+The river Nene winds through the surrounding countryside providing water-borne entertainment for lovers of boating and kayaking, and a home for wild fowl and other wildlife.

-Allow a minimum of £140,000 when searching for a three bedroom house in Rothwell.
-This handsome market town stands on a ridge overlooking the Ise Valley, and has a busy and attractive town centre, and schools through to sixth form.
+Allow a minimum of £200,000 when searching for a three bedroom house in Rothwell.
+This historic market town stands on a ridge overlooking the Ise Valley, and has a busy and attractive town centre, with schools through to sixth form.

 This medium sized town adjoins Higham Ferrers, and shares its facilities with the smaller town.
 A new £140 million out of town leisure and shopping centre known as the Rushden Lakes Shopping Centre opened near the town in July 2017, providing both retail and employment opportunities.
 Rushden has schools through to sixth form.